SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ---

 6.1 Logon to your [Azure Portal](https://portal.azure.com/) using your subscription credentials.
-You defined these, during the set up of your Microsoft 365 E5 subscription (e.g. testuser@demotrial.onmicrosoft.com).
+You defined these, during the setup of your Microsoft 365 E5 subscription (e.g., testuser@demotrial.onmicrosoft.com).
 In case you own multiple Microsoft accounts, select the respective subscription account.

 ![Azure AD](./images/aar_0010.png)